Pro-UIGAN: Progressive Face Hallucination from Occluded Thumbnails: Experiments

-We demonstrate our method can effectively hallucinate the faces where real occlusions occur.
-We select a few Celeba-HQ testing faces partly occluded by objects such as glasses or microphones.
+We evaluate the performance of our Pro-UIGAN on hallucinating real-life occluded LR faces.
+We select some naturally occluded LR face images from the CelebA database~\cite{liu2015faceattributes}.
 Since such regions in the images are occluded or not is subjective, we give users this option to appoint the occluded regions through appending masks.
-Then, we obtain the occluded LR faces ($16\times 16$ pixels) by transforming and downsampling the processed images.
-As shown in Fig.~\ref{fig-mask}, our model not only hallucinates the visually appealing HR faces but also removes the real occlusions.
-Furthermore, we present the cosine distances between LR faces, hallucinated HR faces, and their ground-truths (see Fig.~\ref{fig-mask}).
-Here, we employ a SotA pre-trained face recognition model (ArcFaceNet~\cite{Liu_2017_CVPR}) to extract the deep features for calculation.
-As a result, our Pro-UIGAN reconstructs face images with high-fidelity identity information, in comparison to the SotA~\cite{cai2019fcsrj}.
+Then, we obtain the input masked LR faces by downsampling the processed images.
+The results in Fig.~\ref{fig-mask} show that our model can hallucinate coarse facial appearances and remove real occlusions.
+However, ghosting artifacts appear on the hallucinated faces.

+This deterioration is mainly because there exist significant domain shifts between real-life occluded LR faces and our training data.
+Moreover, the domain shifts would cause errors in both face SR and inpainting procedures.
+Our future research will address the real-world degradation factors.